Healing conversations are an art form in peril of being lost to our busy lives.

 While the therapist is trained in delivering structure for the discussion and guiding the questions, the biggest benefit lies in the exchange between participants.
 Leaders within the group are usually appointed and tasked with looking for commonalities among members and encouraging everyone to be supportive of each other.

 Most group therapies are done in a round-robin discussion format.
-Rules of conduct are established and adhered to, roles assigned for leaders of the group, and room set up usually in a circle to encourage collaboration and everyone having a voice.
-Questions used in group therapy often focus on very much the same themes as individual therapy and include the reasons for being there and the expectations for the future:
+Rules of conduct are established and adhered to, roles assigned for leaders of the group, and the room set up usually in a circle to encourage collaboration and everyone having a voice.
+Questions used in group therapy often focus on very much the same themes as individual therapy and include the reasons for being there and the expectations for the future.

 - Let’s go around and have each member tell us what you expect to get out of the group